yulizhou/leetcode-exercise/Array/README.md

 [Reference](http://www.cnblogs.com/grandyang/p/4059650.html)
 Basically we start from the end of the merged array with the length of `m+n`.
 We put whichever element is larger to the current cursor and work backwards.
 If the all elements in `nums1` are smaller than `nums2`, then we are done.
 Otherwise, we put elements from `nums2` to the front of the merged array by replacing the old `nums1` elements.

+## 674. Longest Continuous Increasing Subsequence
+Since we only care about the longest subsequence, we can start from the first element and return the first matched result.
+We check if the current element is larger than the previous one and increase the counter if it is.
+Otherwise we reset the counter to 1.

 ## 695. Max Area of Island
 There are two sub problems: one is how to visit all elements and the other one is how to explore the surrounding elements of one element.
 The first problem can be solved simply by iterating over the grid.
 The second problem can be solved recursively by visiting each of the four directions.
 The base case of the recursion is when the element is out of the grid or is visited.
 Otherwise we increase the currently counting island size by 1, mark it as visited, and continue visiting surrounding elements.